bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Fog is applied “forward rendering-style” on the PBR fragment shader, instead of as a post-processing effect, which allows it to properly handle semi-transparent meshes.

-The atmospheric fog implementation is largely based on [this great article](https://iquilezles.org/articles/fog/) by Inigo Quilez, Shadertoy co-creator and computer graphics legend. _Thanks for the great write up and inspiration!_
+The atmospheric fog implementation is largely based on [this great article](https://iquilezles.org/articles/fog/) by Inigo Quilez, Shadertoy co-creator, and computer graphics legend. _Thanks for the great write up and inspiration!_

 [`FogSettings`]: https://docs.rs/bevy/0.10.0/bevy/pbr/struct.FogSettings.html
 [`FogFalloff`]: https://docs.rs/bevy/0.10.0/bevy/pbr/enum.FogFalloff.html